Car parade on campus will let Norwich University community salute much respected, soon-to-retire leader

 “I think we all yearned for a way to say thank you for (his) incredible leadership over the last almost three decades.”
 Kelli Sutton-Bosley M’13, M’16, associate program director, College of Graduate and Continuing Studies

-Drivers, safely ensconced and socially distanced in their cars, will pass Jackman honking, waving and displaying signs and balloons to wish the Schneiders well.
+Drivers, safely ensconced and physically distanced in their cars, will pass Jackman honking, waving and displaying signs and balloons to wish the Schneiders well.
 They’ll continue down the Upper Parade Ground’s eastern side to the Goodyear gates, where they will exit.
 Norwich Associate Vice President of Alumni and Family Relations Diane Scolaro said the parade will be able to accommodate hundreds of cars.

 ICYMI: 172 cars!
 Yesterday the community came out in droves (drove in droves?) to honor Pres and Mrs. Schneider as Pres prepares to retire after 28 years of service. #NorwichServes pic.twitter.com/9lksyAFJLV— Norwich University (@norwichnews) May 6, 2020